sh1vananda/atra/README.md

-# Built using Firebase Studio
+## This project is mainly built to explore and experiment with Firebase Studio and also other Firebase services